About the Commencement Ceremony

 Mortarboards are the most common headgear.
 The tassel, worn on the left of the cap, may be gold if the holder has a doctor's degree.
-The Chair of Faculty Senate, Dr. Mike Dunn, leads the procession.
-Dr. Heflin carries the mace to symbolize the authority of the faculty in academic matters and the practice of shared governance within the university.
+The Chair of Faculty Senate, Dr. Sarah Janda, leads the procession.
+Dr. Janda carries the mace to symbolize the authority of the faculty in academic matters and the practice of shared governance within the university.

 During the Middle Ages, the wood mace clad in metal was an effective weapon in battle.
 As newer and more powerful arms were developed, its military significance diminished and it was transformed into a symbol of authority.

 The earliest ceremonial maces were borne by bodyguards of the 12th Century English and French kings.
 By the end of the 16th Century, they were used widely by officials of English cities and towns.
 Today, the use of the ceremonial mace is found in the British Houses of Parliament and is carried before ecclesiastical dignitaries and in university ceremonies.